Yeast Nation

+Plot

+The musical is an absurdist rock comedy set in the year 3,000,458,000 BC.
+The show follows a community of the world's first single-celled, salt-eating organisms, named Jans, on the ocean floor as their extinction nears, leading the King's son to leave their familiar environment.

 Productions

 Yeast Nation had its debut run from October 5 to November 3, 2007 at the Perseverance Theatre in Juneau, Alaska, under the direction of PJ Paparelli.
 The musical was next produced in 2009 by the American Theater Company in Chicago, again under the direction of Paparelli.

 It was then part of the 2011 New York International Fringe Festival, where it was awarded the FringeNYC Overall Excellence Award for overall production of a musical.
 The cast included Harriet Harris (as Jan-the-Unnamed), Kimiko Glenn (as The New One), Manu Narayan (as Jan-the-Wise), Joy Suprano (as Jan-the-Sly), and Rick Crom (as Jan-the-Youngest).
 The musical has since been staged by Ray of Light Theatre in San Francisco in 2014, and New Line Theatre in St. Louis in June 2018.

-The European premiere was staged at Southwark Playhouse, London from July 22, 2022 to August 27,2022.
+The European premiere was staged at Off-West End at the Southwark Playhouse, London from July 22, 2022 to August 27,2022, directed by Benji Sperring.
+The production received mixed to negative reviews, with The Guardian giving it one star, calling it "a defeat for theatre", criticizing the lyrics and overall production as a "swampy mess."